aspose-total/Aspose.Total-Products/total/en/java/update/xltx/_index.md

 informat: XLTX
 ---
 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Update XLTX File Via Java" h2="Modify XLTX spreadsheets via your Java based applications without installing Microsoft Office<sup>&reg;</sup>." >}}
+{{< blocks/products/pf/feature-page-header h1="Update XLTX File via Java" h2="Modify XLTX spreadsheets via your Java based applications without installing Microsoft Office<sup>&reg;</sup>." >}}

 {{% blocks/products/pf/feature-page-summary %}}

-For a developer, who is trying to update XLTX files in any Java application?
+For a developer, who is trying to update XLTX files in any Java application.
 [Aspose.Total for Java](https://products.aspose.com/total/java/) API can help to automate the updating process.
 It's a full package of various Java APIs dealing multiple formats including Microsoft Excel documents.
-ASPOSE.CELL API that is part of [Aspose.Total for Java](https://products.aspose.com/total/java/) package makes this modifying process easy.
+[Aspose.Cells for Java](https://products.aspose.com/cells/java/) API that is part of [Aspose.Total for Java](https://products.aspose.com/total/java/) package makes this modifying process easy.
 Process of updating the XLTX document is simple by firstly accessing the sheet and then update cell value in excel using java.

 {{% /blocks/products/pf/feature-page-summary %}}